 For the RTX 3000 (and RX 6000) series, you should expect the same kind of results.
-The RTX 3070 GAMING OC 8G, in terms of pricing, can be found somewhere between the cheaper and premium models.
+In terms of pricing, the RTX 3070 GAMING OC 8G can be found somewhere between the cheaper and premium models.
 Let’s see how well it fares against the TUF and X TRIO.

-The original price for the RTX 3070 GAMING OC 8G is $570.
-This does not seem very promising, considering the $560 MSRP of the X TRIO and the even lower MSRP of the TUF GAMING.
-A few dozen dollars’ difference might not seem like a lot but, if that small price increase is not justified, no one should be or will be buying Gigabyte.
+A few dozen dollars’ difference might not seem like a lot, but if that small price increase is not justified, no one should be or will be buying Gigabyte.